vcbsl/audio-visual-deepfake/README.md

 - **Noise Sensitivity**: Noise in one modality can degrade the overall performance of the multi-modal framework.
 - **Lack of Explicit Modeling of Inter-Modality Interactions**: The relationship between different modalities, such as audio, full face, and lip movements, is not explicitly modeled, leading to inadequate capture of correlation and dependencies.
 - **Missing Contextual Information Utilization**: Current methods do not incorporate consistent and meaningful patterns across sequences within and across modalities.
-- **Lack of Integrated Localization Mechanisms**: Most approaches focus solely on detection without localizing manipulated segments.
+- **Lack of Integrated Deepfake Detection and Localization Mechanisms**: Most approaches focus solely on detection without localizing manipulated segments.

 Our project proposes a recurrent neural network-based multi-modal multi-sequence attention framework, called Multi-Modal Multi-Sequence Bi-Modal Attention (MMMS-BA).
 This framework addresses the aforementioned limitations by focusing on relevant features across modality pairs and leveraging attention from neighboring sequences and multi-modal representations for enhanced learning.
 It performs both deepfake detection and localization using classification and regression heads.
-Figure 1 provides details on the overview of the approach.
+Figure 1 provides an overview of the proposed approach.

 ![Model Architecture](images/teaser.png)
-### Figure 1: Overview of the Proposed Model
+### Figure 1: Overview of our proposed audio-visual deepfake detection and localization framework.
+The audio-visual sequences extracted from the input video are processed using our proposed MMMS-BA approach for deepfake detection and localization

 ## Key Contributions
 - **MMMS-BA Framework**: Introduced a novel contextual cross-attention mechanism for audio-visual deepfake detection and localization.